 Am a part-time librarian and graphic artist.
-Also spend the day watching my youngest granddaughter who just turned 4.
+Also spend the day watching my youngest granddaughter.
 Married to my best friend (that always sounds so trite but it is true), have 4 grown children and 6 grandchildren.
-Love camping, bike riding, reading, knitting, crocheting, crafts, computers and scrap booking.
-We just lost our Brittany Maggie who was such a joy.
+Love camping, bike riding, reading, knitting, crocheting, sewing, stained glass, guitar, crafts, computers and scrap booking.

 The next page in my Maggie book is photos of when she is really tiny.
 I have about 6 other pages I have done of her when she was super small that I will include after this one.